rayguna/helper-methods-part-1-and-2/README.md

 movie_path(@the_movie)
 ```

-Rails will be able to locate the id automatically.
+If we just give movie_path an instance of ActiveRecord, then Rails will figure out the ID number for us by searching that record for the id column.
+Go back through the view templates and remove the .id for that helper method.

 **To do: Look over all of the html.erb files within the movies folder and omit the .id attributes accordingly.**